joshuaeckroth/cse230-website/homework/homework-8.markdown

 So the solution to this is to keep `#include "room.h"` inside `agent.h` but don't put `#include "agent.h"` inside `room.h`.
-Of course, without that "include," the Room class won't know what an Agent is.
-We solve this by adding a *forward declaration* of the Agent class, like so:
+Of course, without that "include," the `Room` class won't know what an `Agent` is.
+We solve this by adding a *forward declaration* of the `Agent` class, like so:

 {% highlight cpp %}
 class Agent;  // forward declaration

 class Room
 {
 private:
-    vector<Agent*> occupants;
+    set<Agent*> occupants;

     // ...
 };
 {% endhighlight %}

-What this says is "I promise there will be a class called Agent, eventually, but not yet."
-As long as we stick with pointers to Agents, this will work.
+What this says is "I promise there will be a class called `Agent`, eventually, but not yet."
+As long as we stick with pointers to `Agent`, this will work.

 In the `room.cpp` and `agent.cpp` files, you can "include" whatever you want (so `#include "agent.h"` and `#include "room.h"` in the